Nutritional Strategies for Preventing Breast Cancer

 - Get adequate iodine in the diet – Getting 3mg to 12mg daily of iodine mimics the protective Japanese traditional diet.

 Dianne Farley-Jones, M.D.

-*The information on these documents available on the Alpine Clinic web site are not intended take the place of a consultation with a licensed physician.
-These are strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.
+*The information on these documents available on the Alpine Clinic website are not intended take the place of a consultation with a licensed physician.
+It is strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.